 It is important that all requested supporting documentation is included.
 All applications must be completed in English, with certified true copies of official English translations (where the original document is not in English) attached to the NZDS application form.
 Applications with incomplete supporting documents will not be processed.

-Applicants must ensure that the institution receives the completed New Zealand Scholarship application form (including all supporting documentation) before the institution’s closing date.
+Applicants must ensure that the institution receives the completed New Zealand Scholarship application form (including all supporting documentation) by 2 December 2013.

 In addition to the eligibility criteria above, candidates’ applications will be considered against the following selection criteria: